Bufias/laia/battery_life/README.md

 The default boundaries have been set from 20% to 80%, because is the recommended percentage for most of the batteries.

+The script has been tested under:
+- python >= 3.8
+- Ubuntu (Pop!OS) 20.04
+- GNOME Shell 3.36.7
 ## Instructions

 ### Get the application